vigneshavm/Interview-questions/JS Q.md

 ## **Optional Chaining Operator**

-- The **Optional Chaining (`?.`) Operator** allows us to access deeply nested properties of an object without having to explicitly check if each level of the object exists, preventing errors like `TypeError: Cannot read property 'x' of undefined`.
+- The **Optional Chaining (`?.`) Operator** allows us to access deeply nested properties of an object without having to explicitly check
+- If each level of the object exists, preventing errors like `TypeError: Cannot read property 'x' of undefined`.

+**Use Case**:
+  - The operator is especially useful when dealing with optional or missing properties in nested objects or arrays, such as when fetching data from APIs that may not always return all expected properties.

   **How it Works**:
   - If the property or method exists, the expression is evaluated normally.